-Keywords: Status, Bangladesh bank, Green banking, Green financing, Refinancing, Environment, SMART
+Keywords: Status, green banking, refinancing, environment.

 1. Introduction

 Bangladesh is considered a developing economy; managing its environment requires focusing on the business fraternity, especially in the banking sector (Hossain & Rana, 2024).
 This sector needs to address ecological and social hazards linked with funding exercises which is must in prevailing credit rating support.
 Green and acceptable interferences are vital for producing future growth more endurable.
 Financial organizations can alter the trends of a hygienic planet to a large extent.
 Banks can take steps to implement a go-green strategy to inspire clients to accept hygienic know-how.
 This strategy expects a favorable firm that cuts costs and encourages entry to new marketplaces.
 All FIs should manage carbon footprint of their customers or ventures to confirm their ultimate existence in the long run.
 Financial sectors back to ecological erosion via financing in several contaminant factories, so we must assume corrective measures against all wrong activities.
 Bangladesh Bank should force all financial institutions to establish green banking guidelines to curb their environmental pollution, providing loans to atmosphere-responsive schemes.

 The word green has a broad sense of usage, which covers the social responsibility of the planet's inhabitants, where banks are treated as corporate citizens in modern society.
 Go green strategy in banking activities usually plays a decisive part in implementing maintainable progress of banks and green economy.
 Generally, green funding refers to lending practices that substitute ecologically accountable funding and inside banking activities that minimize carbon and conservatory gas releases.
 Green financing is also called ecosystem-supportive, naturally welcoming, and ethical financing, which is used to stop environmental pollution and keep the only earth in the universe habitable.
 Green banking is a new concept that leads people to earn profit and save the planet without compromising on environmental pollution.
 Every bank should play a proactive role in going green and trying to induce businesses to move for environment-friendly funding and use modern technology.
-Ullah (2012) mentioned green banking works like a wheel as a linked chain as shown in figure 1.

-Figure 1: Relationship among Bank, Customers and Environment

 Green banking may come in many ways such as providing innovative green products, using online banking activities, paying utility bills online, purchasing green mortgages, issuing green credit cards, debit cards, etc.